Predicting Phenotypes from Brain Connection Structure

 \paragraph{Existing methods for categorical responses in brain connectivity problems.}

-Several methods have been developed for classification based on an individual's brain network; see \cite{Bullmore_Sporns_2009} and \cite{Stam_2014} for an overview.
-A majority of these methods reduce matrix~$\boldsymbol{A}_i$ to prespecified summaries that characterize the network, e.g., number of connections, average path length and clustering coefficient \citep{Rubinov_Sporns_2010}.
-These features can then be used in standard classification algorithms, such as support vector machines.
-Unfortunately, the results are very sensitive to the chosen summary measures and often ignore additional brain connectivity information contributing to the group differences.
+Several methods have been developed for classification based on the brain networks of individuals; see \cite{Bullmore_Sporns_2009} and \cite{Stam_2014} for an overview.
+A majority of these methods reduce individual connectivity information to prespecified summaries that characterize the network, e.g., number of connections, average path length, and clustering coefficient \citep{Rubinov_Sporns_2010}.
+These features are then used in standard classification algorithms such as support vector machines.
+Unfortunately, the results are highly sensitive to the chosen summary measures and often ignore additional brain connectivity information contributing to individual or group differences.
 Refer to \cite{Arden_etal_2010} for examples of inconsistencies in analyses relating brain connectivity networks to creative reasoning.

 An alternative strategy avoids discarding useful connectome information by testing for differences between groups in each brain region pair, while adjusting for multiple testing via false discovery rate (FDR) control \citep{Genovese_etal_2002}.
-However, there are $V (V -1)/2$ distinct pairs of brain regions, and the number of tests is large when $V = 70$.
-Since these univariate approaches ignore network information, they tend to have low power \citep{Fornito_etal_2013} and substantially underestimate brain connectivity variation across groups.
+However, because there are $V (V -1)/2$ distinct pairs of brain regions, the number of tests is large when $V = 70$.
+Since they ignore network information, these univariate approaches tend to have low power \citep{Fornito_etal_2013} and substantially underestimate brain connectivity variation across groups.
 Some methods attempt to compensate for this by replacing the usual \cite{Benjamini_Hochberg_1995} approach with thresholding procedures utilizing network information \citep[e.g.,][]{Zalesky_etal_2010}.
 Such approaches require careful interpretation and their parameters must be meticulously chosen to give reliable results.

-\cite{Durante_Dunson_2018} incorporated network information into their Bayesian model.
-This was accomplished by expressing the joint pmf of the data $(y_i ,\boldsymbol{A}_i)$, $i = 1,\ldots,n$, as the product of the marginal pmf of group $y_i$ and the conditional pmf for matrix $\boldsymbol{A}_i$ given the group.
+\cite{Durante_Dunson_2018} incorporate network information into their Bayesian model.
+This is accomplished by expressing the joint pmf of the data $(y_i ,\boldsymbol{A}_i)$, $i = 1,\ldots,n$, as the product of the marginal pmf of group $y_i$ and the conditional pmf for matrix $\boldsymbol{A}_i$ given the group.
 This approach facilitates testing of the association between connectivity and the categorical response, while borrowing information across subjects in learning the network structure.

 Graph convolutional networks are promising approaches that leverage the topology of brain networks.
 Recently, \cite{liu2019auto} developed a nonlinear latent factor model for summarizing the brain graph in unsupervised and supervised settings.
 The approach, called Graph AuTo-Encoding (GATE), relies on deep neural networks and is extended to regression with GATE (reGATE) to relate human phenotypes with brain structural connectivity.